Kelechi-Okorie/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 4-lastlines - Displays the last 10 lines of /etc/passwd
 File 5-firstlines - Displays the first 10 lines of /etc/passwd
-File 6-third_line - Displays the content of the third line of iacta File 7-file - File with content creation
+File 6-third_line - Displays the content of the third line of iacta File 7-file - Creates a file and adds the content "Best School" to it File 8-cwd_state - Saves the result of ls -al to the file ls_cwd_content